GWartelle/DivvyBikesCaseStudy/README.md

   select(-n)
 ```

-Here I assigned the id, name, latitude, longitude and combined coordinates to a new `true_stations` dataset, and then grouped the whole set by station name, only keeping the most frequent coordinates for each station (there were slight variations).
+Here I assigned the id, name, latitude, longitude and combined coordinates to a new `true_stations` dataset, and then grouped the whole set by station name, only keeping the most frequent coordinates for each station (there were slight variations of coordinates for a given station).

 Next, I created subsets of data with only the rows with missing data :